When Do Babies Say Mama? How To Teach Your Little One To Say Your New Name

 Work On The “M” Sound

 If your baby isn’t saying ‘mama’ yet but you’re pretty sure they’re ready to, pay attention to their babbling and when they’re just playing around with their voice.
 Do you hear them making an /m/ sound every so often?
-If so, skip to step #2.
+If so, you can skip this section.

 If not, or if it’s rare, “mama” will be a harder word for them to say until they learn it.
 Start playing with an /m/ sound during mealtime or with pretend food during play exaggerating by saying “Mmmmm!” when you eat something.
 Remember no, pressure, just model the sound and draw attention to your mouth.
 It helps to be animated when you do it!

 You can also work on the /m/ sound by engaging your child in mirror play while you model it.
-Just remember to be silly, have fun, keep it low pressure.
+Just remember to be silly, have fun, and keep it low-pressure.

 Create Opportunities To Say Mama